wesleimp-deprecated/wesleimp.github.io/about.md

 </div>

 <div markdown="1">
-Currently I have been working Elixir, although I have also worked with C#, Go and Javascript.
+Currently I have been working with Elixir, although I have also worked with C#, Go and Javascript.
 </div>
 </div>